Frequently Asked Questions

 Will I receive funding?

-Funding In recent years, most students admitted have received financial support in the form of nine-month Teaching Assistantships ($15,700 per year for teaching two courses or its equivalent) provided both academic eligibility and steady academic progress toward degree are maintained.
+In recent years, most students admitted have received financial support in the form of nine-month Teaching Assistantships ($15,700 per year for teaching two courses or its equivalent) provided both academic eligibility and steady academic progress toward degree are maintained.
 There is also the possibility of a waiver of the out-of-state portion of tuition, allowing a non-resident to pay resident rates.
 This is, however, dependent on yearly allocations to the department and is not guaranteed to all students.
-Assuming this is granted by the Graduate School, you would be responsible for paying your fees.
+Assuming this is granted by the Graduate School, you will not be responsible for paying your student fees.
 You can find additional information about funding through the Office of Scholarships & Student Aid.
 In addition, the department will fund student health insurance for teaching assistants.
 The Office of Scholarship and Student Aid also has information about financial aid and loans.
 That office should be consulted as early as possible by those seeking such financial assistance.

 How much are fees?